isaacsanders/githubris/README.md

 ##Contributing

-Before you contribute you need to take the following steps:
+Before you contribute you need to:

 1. `bundle install`
-2. Put your credentials in a `spec/support/credentials.json` (check `spec/support/credentials.json.example` for format)

 There are a couple of ways that you can contribute to Githubris.
 For example: